RatPoison-dev/RatPoison/README.md

 This branch is being updated at [TheFuckingRat's Github Repository](https://github.com/TheFuckingRat/RatPoison) The official branch is located at [Jire's GitHub Repository](https://github.com/Jire/Charlatano)

-Before doing anything, make sure you have
+~~Before doing anything, make sure you have
 [Java Development Kit (JDK) 13](https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html) installed.
-[Alternative.](https://jdk.java.net/13/) This is NOT the same thing as the regular Java Runtime (JRE), and you MUST install the JDK in order to build Rat Poison, Charlatano, and any other Java software, and you MUST install JDK 13
+[Alternative.](https://jdk.java.net/13/) This is NOT the same thing as the regular Java Runtime (JRE), and you MUST install the JDK in order to build Rat Poison, Charlatano, and any other Java software, and you MUST install JDK 13~~ AdoptOpenJDK is now automatically installed, and the java home variable automatically set!

 The first step is to compile the source code into a usable cheat program.